VirgilSecurity/virgil-cli/doc/markdown/virgil-public-key-revoke-private.1.md

 DESCRIPTION
 ===========

-Revoke a group of private Virgil Cards from the Virgil Keys Service connected by public-key-id + card-id of one of the Cards from the group
+Revoke a group of Private Virgil Cards from the Virgil Keys Service connected by public-key-id + card-id of one of the Cards from the group

 OPTIONS
 =======

-        -f <file>,  --validated-identity <file>  (accepted multiple times) (OR required)  Validated Identity for private Virgil Card - see 'virgil identity-confirm-private'
+        -f <file>,  --validated-identity <file>  (accepted multiple times) (OR required)  Validated Identity for Private Virgil Card - see 'virgil identity-confirm-private'
              -- OR --
-        -d <arg>,  --identity <arg>  (accepted multiple times) (OR required)  User identifier for private Virgil Card with unconfirmed identity
+        -d <arg>,  --identity <arg>  (accepted multiple times) (OR required)  User identifier for Private Virgil Card with unconfirmed identity